teepeeoz/verifyviasms/README.md

 The SMS verification process can be used to verify that a new prospect has the mobile and that the CSR has captured the correct mobile number for the prospect.
 The same process could also be used to verify a changed mobile number for an exsiting customer.

 *Note*: The mobile number should not be used for verification of the caller if the mobile number is being changed at the same time.
-Addotional security questions should be asked if the mobile number is changing.
+Additional security questions should be asked if the mobile number is changing.
 The same heightened security process should be followed s when the customers address changes.

-## Configuraton
+## Configuration

 The majority of the configuration settings are in the "settings.php" file.